| |

 The journal

-verified that I needed a nicotine fix before and after
+verified some good stuff: seems I needed a nicotine fix before, during and after

 coffee, with morning